raycast/extensions/extensions/quick-notes/README.md

 - View, create, and delete markdown notes
 - Search by note title, body, or tag
 - Draft and auto-save if you accidentally exit out while creating/editing a new note
+- Quick toggle tags for a note
+- View note metadata & tags
 - Export notes to a folder to use in another application
+- Emoji Support everywhere using `:` 😁
 - Setup auto-save to a folder of your choice, set in preferences
-- Emoji Support everywhere using `:` 😁
 - Tag manager

 If you’d like, you can export or auto-sync your notes as markdown to a directory to use in a 3rd-party app like Obisidian, VS Code, or Notion.
 This is completely optional though and notes will still save locally.